Size distribution of particles in Saturn's rings from aggregation and fragmentation: Self-gravity wakes and averaged kinetic equations

-where $f_2$ is the two-particle distribution function, for particles of radius $r_k$, and $r_l$, which have a contact at point $\vec{r}$, the unit vector $\vec{e}$ joins the centers of particles and $g_2(\sigma_{lk})$ is the contact value of the pair distribution function, which may be well approximated by its equilibrium value for the hard sphere fluid; explicit expressions for $g_2(\sigma_{lk})$ may be found, e.g. in~\cite{brillOUP}.
-In the local approximation (Eq.~\ref{eq:local}) the collision integrals depend only on local values at a particular space point $\vec{r}$.
-This significantly simplifies the kinetic description of a high-density gas, since the density effects are taken into account in this approach by the multiplicative Enskog factor, $g_2(\sigma_{lk})$, leaving the structure of the collision integrals unchanged.
+Here $f_2$ is the two-particle distribution function corresponding to particles of radii $r_k$ and $r_l$, which have a contact at point $\vec{r}$.
+The unit vector $\vec{e}$ joins the centers of particles and $g_2(\sigma_{lk})$, with $\sigma_{lk} =r_l+r_k$, is the contact value of the pair distribution function.
+It may be well approximated by the corresponding equilibrium value for the hard sphere fluid; explicit expressions for $g_2(\sigma_{lk})$ can be found, e.g., in~\cite{brillOUP}.
+In the local approximation, Eq.~(\ref{eq:local}), the collision integrals depend only on local values at a particular space point $\vec{r}$.
+This significantly simplifies the kinetic description of a high-density gas, since the density effects are taken into account in this approach by the multiplicative Enskog factor, $g_2(\sigma_{lk})$ only, leaving the structure of the collision integrals unchanged.
 Therefore the Enskog-Boltzmann equation valid for the case of wakes reads:

-where $ f_k\left(\vec{v}_k, \vec{r}, t \right)$ is the velocity distribution function of particles of size $k$ (comprised of k-monomers), which depends on the space coordinate $\vec{r}$ and $\vec{F}_k(\vec{r})$ is the total gravitational force, acting on the particle of size $k$, which includes both the gravitational force from the central planet as well as self-gravitation of the ring particles.
+Here $ f_k\left(\vec{v}_k, \vec{r}, t \right)$ is the velocity distribution function of particles of size $k$ which depends on the space coordinate $\vec{r}$.
+Further, $\vec{F}_k(\vec{r})$ is the total gravitational force, acting on the particle of size $k$, which includes both the gravitational force from the central planet as well as self-gravitation of the ring particles.
 In what follows we do not need an explicit expression for this term.
-The collision integrals in the r.h.s. of Eq.~\ref{eq:EB_wakes} have the same form as in the previous case of a uniform system, with the only difference, that they depend on local parameters taken at a point $\vec{r}$, and that the collision cross-sections are re-normalized according to the rule:
+The collision integrals on the right-hand side of Eq.~(\ref{eq:EB_wakes}) have the same form as in the previous case of a uniform system, with the only difference, that they depend on local parameters taken at a point $\vec{r}$, and that the collision cross-sections are re-normalized according to the rule,

 which accounts for the high-density effects in the local approximation, see e.g.~\cite{brillOUP}.
-Note that we do not need here the term $I^{\rm heat}_k(\vec{r})$, which mimicked heating for the model of a uniform gas, since the Eq.~\ref{eq:EB_wakes} implicitly contains the spacial gradients and fluxes, responsible for the heating.
+We do not need here the term $I^{\rm heat}_k(\vec{r})$ which mimics the heating for the model of a uniform gas, since Eq.~(\ref{eq:EB_wakes}) implicitly contains the spacial gradients and fluxes responsible for the heating.